-If the report proceeds through Formal Resolution and the Respondent is found responsible for one or more violations of the College's anti-discrimination policies, the College will issue sanctions commensurate with the violation(s).
-The CRC will designate three trained individuals to serve on a three-person panel ("Review Panel") to determine sanctions.
-The CRC will notify the Parties, in writing, of the name of the designated Review Panelists within three (3) business days upon receipt of the Final Report.
-Both Parties will have three (3) business days to object to each Review Panelist on the basis of bias or conflict of interest.
-If either of the Parties objects, the CRC will evaluate whether the objection is substantiated.
-The CRC will remove and replace any Review Panelist the CRC finds to have a bias or conflict of interest against either Party.
+If a report proceeds through Disciplinary Resolution and the respondent is found responsible for one or more violations of the College's antidiscrimination policies, the College will issue sanctions commensurate with the violation(s).
+The Title IX Coordinator will designate three trained individuals to serve on a three-person panel ("Review Panel") to determine sanctions.
+The Title IX Coordinator will notify the parties, in writing, of the name of the designated Review Panelists at least five (5) business days prior to the hearing.
+The parties will have three (3) business days to object to any Review Panelist on the basis of actual bias or conflict of interest.
+If any party objects, the Title IX Coordinator will evaluate whether the objection is substantiated.
+The Title IX Coordinator will remove and replace any Review Panelist the Title IX Coordinator finds to have a bias or conflict of interest against either party.

-The CRC will notify the Parties that they have the opportunity to submit statements to the Review Panel within five (5) business days of the receipt of the Final Report.
-The Review Panel will review the Parties' Impact Statements, and all other materials in the case, including the Final Report and attached exhibits, in assessing the appropriate sanction.
+The Title IX Coordinator will also notify the parties that they have the opportunity to submit an Impact Statement to the Review Panel at least five (5) business days prior to the hearing.
+The Review Panel will review the parties' Impact Statements, and all other materials in the case, including the Hearing Outcome and attached appendices, in assessing the appropriate sanction.
 The Review Panel does not have the power or ability to alter the findings (factual or ultimate) by the Hearing Officer.